stephaneVercouillieBMID/slate/source/index.html.md

 ## 3.5.
 Exchanging the authorisation code
 <a name="tokenEndpoint"></a>
-Once your server component has received an [authorization code](#AuthNResponse), your server can exchange it for an Access Token and an ID token.
+Once your server component has received an [authorization code](#AuthNResponse), your server can exchange it for an Access token and an ID token.

-<aside class="notice">There are many types of tokens mentioned in the OpenID specification.
-You might also read in the OpenID specification about the Refresh Token, but we don't support them (we don't implement any session mechanism).</aside>
+<aside class="notice">You might also read in the OpenID Connect Core specification about the Refresh token, but we don't support them (we don't implement any session mechanism).</aside>

-Your server makes this exchange by sending an HTTPS POST request to the Token Endpoint, called [Token Request](http://openid.net/specs/openid-connect-core-1_0.html#TokenRequest).
-The Token Endpoint URL is available in our [OpenID discovery document](https://merchant.itsme.be/oidc/.well-known/openid-configuration), at key "token_endpoint".
-In this discussion, we assume this URL is 'https://merchant.itsme.be/oidc/token'.
+Your server makes this exchange by sending an HTTPS POST request to the itsme® token endpoint URI `https://merchant.itsme.be/oidc/token`.
+This URI can be retrieved from the itsme® [Discovery document](https://openid.net/specs/openid-connect-discovery-1_0.html) using the key `token_endpoint`.

-<aside class="warning">We only support `private_key_jwt` for client authentication.</aside>

-<aside class="success"> The header Content-Type : application/x-www-form-urlencoded MUST be present.</aside>

-<aside class="notice"> In order to communicate with Token Endpoint, TLS MUST be implemented.
-See http://openid.net/specs/openid-connect-core-1_0.html#TLSRequirements 16.17 for more information on using TLS. </aside>
+<aside class="notice"> •	An authorization code can only be exchanged once.
+Attempting to re-exchange a code will generate a bad request response, outlined below in the section Handling Token Error Response. </aside>

+The request MUST include the following parameters in the `POST` body:

 ```http--inline
 GET /oidc/authorization?response_type=code